HTTPArchive/almanac.httparchive.org/src/content/en/2021/webassembly.md

 {{ figure_markup(
   caption="Raw response sizes.",
   description="Bar chart similar to the one above, but showing distribution of raw response sizes as received from the server.
-10% is at about 1 KB, median is around 290 KB, and 90% is at 2.5 MB on desktop and 1.4 MB on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vT6yhkn3lw148YQQHLoqA71NIsZLSSoBtgFmd_hRyhcmyPl2OpLyuOjUBk64I5DLE_grN8esL8oA3zt/pubchart?oid=1094358341&format=interactive", sheets_gid="1401232418", sql_file="sizes_and_savings.sql",
+10 percentiles is at about 1 KB, median is around 290 KB, and 90 percentiles is at 2.5 MB on desktop and 1.4 MB on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vT6yhkn3lw148YQQHLoqA71NIsZLSSoBtgFmd_hRyhcmyPl2OpLyuOjUBk64I5DLE_grN8esL8oA3zt/pubchart?oid=1094358341&format=interactive", sheets_gid="1401232418", sql_file="sizes_and_savings.sql",